ftjuh/ePaper-writer/README.md

 ## Additional info

+* Always wait for operations to finish, the script has currently no safeguards against competing requests.
+Particularly saving to flash can take a bit.
 * **Upload** = upload to e-paper; **Save** = save to ESP32 flash memory; **Download** = download from flash to local device
 * **Images** from you local device must be in PNG format and should reflect the dimensions *and* orientation of your e-paper module.
 If they don't, you might encounter crashes.
+Alpha channel is ignored at the moment.
 * For the **PNG image upload**, you can choose between two algorithms.
 Choose *nearest* for two- or three-color images.
-Use *dithered* for multicolor images.
+Use *dithered* for multicolor images and photos.
 Use the sliders to adjust the thresholds for brightness and redness.
-* The **draw on canvas** comes with no undo, but you can use the save button frequently if your flash memory is not too full yet, take care, though, existing files will be overwritten and saving might take a bit.
+* The **draw on canvas** comes with no undo, but you can use the save button frequently if your flash memory still has space left.
+Take care, though, existing files will be overwritten and saving might take a bit.
 * **QR-Code** mode will be chosen automatically between numeric, alphanumeric, and byte depending on your input.
 Choose QR-code size and pixel size with care, the code will not check if the QR will fit ony your screen.
 * A note on RAM: It might be that ESP32 RAM will be a natural limit for supported e-paper dimensions.
 I only tested my 250x122 3-color module.
 If things don't work as expected, watch the serial monitor for crash reports.
 * This also applies for QR-code creation, up to 121x121 it worked fine for me without crashing.